Skip to main content

 ENV_MONGODB_URIEnter the MongoDB connection address, which can be in standalone, replica set, or sharded cluster format.

-ENV_REDIS_HOST[Redis master-slave or standalone mode] Enter the Redis service host address.
+ENV_REDIS_HOST[Redis standalone or master-slave mode] Enter the Redis service host address.

-ENV_REDIS_PORT[Redis master-slave or standalone mode] Enter the Redis service port.
+ENV_REDIS_PORT[Redis standalone or master-slave mode] Enter the Redis service port.

-ENV_REDIS_PASSWORD[Redis master-slave or standalone mode] Enter the Redis service access password.
+ENV_REDIS_PASSWORD[Redis standalone or master-slave mode] Enter the Redis service access password.

 ENV_REDIS_SENTINEL_ENDPOINTS[Redis Sentinel mode] Enter the Sentinel node addresses, separated by commas (e.g., 192.168.10.21:26379,192.168.10.22:26379,192.168.10.23:26379).

-ENV_REDIS_SENTINEL_MASTER[Redis Sentinel mode] Enter the name of the master node.
+ENV_REDIS_SENTINEL_MASTER[Redis Sentinel mode] Enter the Redis Sentinel master name.

 ENV_KAFKA_ENDPOINTSEnter the Kafka cluster node addresses, separated by commas (e.g., 192.168.10.7:9092,192.168.10.8:9092).